coq/coq/doc/sphinx/proof-engine/tactics.rst

-      This tactic behaves like :n:`destruct @term` except that it does not fail if the instance of a dependent premises of the type of :token:`term` is not inferable.
-Instead, the unresolved instances are left as existential variables to be inferred later, in the same way as :tacn:`eapply` does.
+      This tactic behaves like :n:`destruct @term` except that it does not fail if the instance of a dependent premises of the type of :token:`term` is not inferrable.
+Instead, the unresolved instances are left as existential variables to be inferred later, in the same way :tacn:`eapply` does.

    .. tacv:: destruct @term using @term {? with @bindings }